Xavánte love poem

 Xavánte language

-Xavánte (A'uwẽ, Akwén, A'uwe Uptabi, A'we, Akuên, Awen, Shavante, Chavante, Tapacua, Crisca, Pusciti), is a macro-jê language spoken by the Xavántes in eastern Mato Grosso in Brazil.
-No more than 10,000 people in some 180 villages speak this language.
-30% of them are bilingual and also speak Portuguese.
+Xavánte (A'uwe Uptabi, A'we, Akuên, Awen, Shavante, Chavante, Tapacua, Crisca, Pusciti, autonym A'uwẽ, Akwén), is a macro-jê language spoken by the Xavántes in eastern Mato Grosso, Brazil.

-The Xavante
+The Xavántes

-Originally the Xavánte were in the State of Goiás, in the 19tt century they moved a little further west ...
+Originally the Xavántes were in the state of Goiás, in the 19th century they moved a little further west ...
 Contacts with Europeans (missionaries) are quite recent (20th century) and have been quite destructive for their culture.
-Currently the Xavántes live in "reserves" and if they keep their hunting practices, the latter no longer allows them to travel over vast territories to stay on their reserve.